madenney/mattrooms/README.md

 ### The Social Media Platform

 This project has two motivations:
-1. This is intended to be a demonstration of my skill as a full stack developer.
+1. This is a demonstration of my skill as a full stack developer.
-2. I want to be in full control of my communication platform, so I will use this as my primary method of communication.
+2. I want to be in full control of my communication platform, so I will try to use this as my primary method of communication.

-This was built following a Test-Driven Development philosophy.
-Every component is modular and individually unit-tested.
+This was built following the Test-Driven Development philosophy.

 ## Front End: